kentcb/PCLMock/Doc/defining-mocks.md

 }
 ```

 As you can see, it is more onerous and limited defining mocks for classes.
 Any members that aren't `virtual` will not be mockable.
+Moreover, we had to override `MockedObject` to help the mocking infrastructure obtain an instance of the type being mocked.
+We didn't have to do this when mocking interfaces because the default implementation of `MockBase<T>.MockedObject` automatically attempts to convert the mock object to an instance of the mocked type.
+Since our interface-based mock object also implemented the mocked interface, this conversion succeeds.
+But when mocking classes we have to explicitly help out.

-And consumers of the mock need to dereference `MockedObject` to configure expectations:
+Finally, note that consumers of the mock need to dereference `MockedObject` to configure expectations:

 ```C#
 var mock = new AuthenticationServiceMock();